mwdle/GlancesConfig/README.md

 3. **Run the Pipeline:**
    - Click "Build with Parameters".
    - Verify or update the `TARGET_HOST` to match your device's IP or hostname.
-   - Select the correct credential IDs from the dropdowns for the Glances password and SSH key.
+   - Select the correct credential IDs from the dropdowns for the Glances password, SSH key, and sudo password.
    - Click "Build".

 The pipeline will execute the Ansible playbook, deploying and configuring Glances on the specified host.